enarjord/passivbot/README.md

 Passivbot uses Rust for some of its components.
 Install Rust by following these steps:

 Visit https://www.rust-lang.org/tools/install
-Follow the instructions for your operating system to install Rustup, the Rust installer and version management tool.
+Follow the instructions to install Rustup, the Rust installer and version management tool.
-After installation, restart your terminal or command prompt.
+After installation, restart the terminal or command prompt.

 ### Step 3: Create and Activate a Virtual Environment